The Complete Guide to Passports

 The First Step to Worldwide Adventure

 A passport is a travel document that’s issued by a country’s government to its citizens.
 It verifies the nationality and identity of the holder to permit international travel.
-This small booklet is your ticket to traveling the world.
+This spmall booklet is your ticket to traveling the world.
 Of course, if you haven’t traveled to another country before, then you may not know a lot about them.

 Passports contain the person’s legal name, date and place of birth, passport number, photo, date of issue and expiry, and signature.
 They serve two purposes: to allow you to enter a different country and to allow you to regain entry to your country of citizenship.
 These days, American citizens who plan to travel outside the United States must have a passport to do so.
 Keep in mind that places like the US Virgin Islands, Guam, the Mariana Islands and Puerto Rico are US territories, which means American citizens don’t need a passport to travel to there; all you need is an approved photo ID like a driver’s license, just as if you were traveling domestically.